-You can master great things when given the right guidance, practice and work hard.
+You can master great things when given the right guidance, the opportunity to practice and if you work hard.
 Every time you practice something it strengthens your brain.
 As you improve, you can start to take on new things and understand more, so you can continue and thrive on the path you take through life.